Each endpoint has a single table representing the primary queue. The name of the primary queue matches the name of the endpoint.

 In a scale out scenario this single queue is shared by all instances.

-If queue individualization is enabled for callbacks, then SQL Server transport is using an additional table for the instance-specific queue.
-The name of the table is derived from the endpoint name and the instance ID provided by the user.
+If Callbacks support is not explicitly disabled, SQL Server transport is using an additional table for the endpoint-specific queue.
+The name of the table is derived from the endpoint name and the host name of the machine running the endpoint program.

 Each endpoint also has queues required by timeout (the exact names and number of queues created depends on the version of the transport) and retry mechanisms.